sitepoint/vagrant-lxc-base-boxes/README.md

 ## What distros / versions can I build with this?

-The scope of boxes that can be built with this (and gets testing) is limited to the following:
+The boxes that can be built with this (and receive testing) are limited to the following:

 * Debian
-  - Buster x86_64
   - Stretch x86_64
 * Ubuntu
   - Xenial 16.04 x86_64

+This list will be updated over time with newer stable releases (and oldstable releases eventually dropped).
 If your distribution is not on the list, you might instead be interested in the original [vagrant-lxc-base-boxes](https://github.com/obnoxxx/vagrant-lxc-base-boxes) project which this was forked from.